Our history

 MAYA WAIST LOOM

 Developed by the Mayan culture in the western mountains of Guatemala.
-The loom is secured at two ends, one of them being the weaver‘s waist.
+The loom is held at two ends, one of them being the weaver‘s waist.

 HORN CARVING